-At the discretion of the Headteacher, paracetamol can be issued, provided the practice is strictly controlled by adopting the same standards as for other medication.
-Once again, a formal agreement should be made between the school and the parents (Appendix 1).
+At the discretion of the Head, paracetamol can be issued, provided the practice is strictly controlled by adopting the same standards as for prescribed medication.
+Once again, a formal agreement should be made between the school and the parents (see Appendix 1 below).
 The Head should authorise specific members of staff to dispense the tablets.
 In order to monitor and prevent the danger of any individuals overdosing on the medication the nominated member of staff should keep a record of when it was issued, giving such information as the name of the pupil and the time and the dose which was administered (see Appendix 5).
-Before administering the medication, members of staff should always ask the child whether any side effects or allergic reactions have been experienced previously.
+Before administering the medication members of staff should always ask the child whether any side effects or allergic reactions have been experienced.

-Paracetemol should never be administered without first checking maximum dosages and when the previous dose was taken.
-A record must be kept of the dose given, and the parents contacted indicating the amount and frequency of the doses administered.
+Medication, e.g. for pain relief, should never be administered without first checking maximum dosages and when the previous dose was taken.
+A record must be kept of the dose given, and a note sent home to the parents indicating the amount and frequency of the doses administered.
 Overall control of the administration of such analgesics can help in preventing pupils bringing their own supplies into school.